munificent/craftinginterpreters/book/parsing-expressions.md

 ### Entering panic mode

 Back before we went on this side trip around error recovery, we were writing the code to parse a parenthesized expression.
-After parsing the expression, it looks for the closing `)` by calling `consume()`.
-Here, finally, is that method:
+After parsing the expression, the parser looks for the closing `)` by calling `consume()`.
+Here, finally, is that
+method:

 ^code consume

 It's similar to `match()` in that it checks to see if the next token is of the expected type.
-If so, it consumes it and everything is groovy.
+If so, it consumes the token and everything is groovy.
 If some other token is there, then we've hit an error.
 We report it by calling this:

 ^code error